 of the digestive glands on the colour of the eggs they have been eating.

 In Favorinus tsuruganus however, are the cerata consistently yellow-orange with a black tip.

-More informations on Favorinus tsuruganus are at
+More information on Favorinus tsuruganus are on

 Bill Rudman's Sea-Slug Forum!